pyrddlgym-project/rddlrepository/README.md

 * IPC 2018: [https://ipc2018-probabilistic.bitbucket.io/](https://ipc2018-probabilistic.bitbucket.io/)
 as well as some standalone domains.

+The standalone (context ``standalone``) domains are not part of any competition, but designed to showcase the diverse applications of RDDL across disciplines:

+TODO

 The IPC 2011 (context ``ippc2011``) domains are stochastic, discrete-state and discrete-action problems:

 |        **Identifier **        	|      **Name**     	| **MDP/POMDP** 	| **Instances** 	|